watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 --- back

 # Highly Reliable Firewall Service Using SRv6 End.AN
-If you implement a firewall as a SRv6-aware function at an SRv6 End.AN node, you can forward packets using anycast SID and also achieve TI-LFA Fast Reroute {{!I-D.draft-ietf-rtgwg-segment-routing-ti-lfa}}.
+If you implement a firewall as an SRv6-aware function at an SRv6 End.AN node, you can forward packets using anycast SID and also achieve TI-LFA Fast Reroute {{!I-D.draft-ietf-rtgwg-segment-routing-ti-lfa}}.
-This makes clustering firewall easier as well.
+This makes clustering firewalls easier as well.

-# Flexible & Low-latency Remote Production Service
+# Flexible and Low-latency Remote Production Service
-In the context of video remote production, you can perform video processing within a SRv6 network by combining multiple network functions (SFC).
+In the context of video remote production, you can perform video processing within an SRv6 network by combining multiple network functions (SFC).
-If you have to distribute multiple connections from several source, you can also use multicast packet in the SRv6 network.
+If you have to distribute multiple connections from several sources, you can also use multicast packets in the SRv6 network.

 # SRv6-aware NAT
-In the Interop Tokyo 2023 shownet's backbone SRv6 network, they had to decap packets in order to conduct Network Address Translation.
+In the Interop Tokyo 2023 shownet's backbone SRv6 network, they had to decapsulate packets to conduct Network Address Translation.
-If you use SRv6-aware NAT, you don't have to decap the packets when traverse the NAT function.
+If you use SRv6-aware NAT, you don't have to decap the packets when traversing the NAT function.
-This contributes to achiving a simpler network architecture(design?)
+This contributes to achieving a simpler network architecture(design?)

 # Acknowledgments
 {:numbered="false"}
 The authors would like to acknowledge the review and inputs from Mitsuru Maruyama, Katsuhiro Sebayashi, Yuma Ito, and Taisei Tanabe.
-We partially obtained the research results from NICT’ s commissioned research No. JPJ012368C03101.
+We partially obtained the research results from NICT's commissioned research No. JPJ012368C03101.